-OpenID is only available to new instances of Matillion ETL—version 1.47 and later as launched from the marketplace—and may not appear for older instances or ones that have undergone an in-place upgrade.
+OpenID is only available to instances of Matillion ETL running version 1.47 or later and may not appear for older instances or instances that have undergone an in-place upgrade.

 - Before an OpenID can be configured, credentials will need to be acquired from a third-party identity provider.

 - Only credentials from a single provider can be used per instance.